crosso-au/pokebot/README.md

 This file stores the previous scrapes data and is used to detect changes in price or stock.

 ### Discord Webhook
-Update the DISCORD_WEBHOOK_URL in the script with your Discord webhook URL to receive notifications.
+Update the discord_webhook_url in the config.json with your Discord webhook URL to receive notifications.

 ## Running the Scraper
 Once the dependencies are installed and configuration is set up, run: